carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-strings.rst

 -----------

 :program:`llvm-strings` is a tool that prints strings in files.
-The goal is to make it a drop-in replacement for GNU’s :program:`strings`.
+The goal is to make it a drop-in replacement for GNU's :program:`strings`.